Micro Master's Degree in Managing Employment Relations and Employment Law

 Level 7 is equivalent to Master's level

-Level 7 is equivalent to Master’s level and could transfer 20 credits and full tuition fees to Master programs of Paris-U.
+Level 7 is equivalent to Master’s level and could transfer 20 credits and total tuition fees to Master programs of Paris-U.

 Programs in details